JordanRL/operator-overloading-rfc/README.md

 ### Scalar Objects

-This RFC could impact and make the often explored scalar objects concept more fully featured.
+This RFC could impact and make the often explored scalar objects concept more fully featured, or even unneeded.
 It could, alternatively, make ensuring their behavior more difficult.
 Either way it is likely that this RFC would affect the scope of any scalar objects RFC.

 ### Exposing Core Overloads

 As mentioned in this RFC, there are some objects within core that implement their own limited operator overloads.
-Deciding whether or not to update these objects and open their overloads for extension is left as future scope.
+Deciding whether to update these objects and open their overloads for extension is left as future scope.

 ### New Infixes

-This RFC takes no position on R-style operator overloading, which allows users to define custom operators outside of the symbol set supported by core.
-This type of overloading is not supported by this RFC, and such a feature would be part of a separate RFC.
+This RFC does not support R-style operator overloading, which allows users to define custom operators outside the symbol set supported by core.
+Such a feature would be part of a separate RFC.

 ## Proposed Voting Choices

+Add limited user-defined operator overloads as described: yes/no. A 2/3 vote is required to pass.

 ## Vote